 Our Wolf Creek didn’t come with an air conditioner when we bought it, yet that was fine with us.
 We wanted to choose our own unit.
 What we were looking for was simple.
 We wanted a low profile unit that could keep our camper cool while plugged into a Honda EU2000i portable generator.
 With those requirements in mind the choice was pretty easy: the Coleman Mach-8 Polar Cub 9200.

 We love our little Polar Cub.
 Only 10 inches high, the low profile exterior of the Polar Cub not only looks great on top of the camper, but it also creates less wind resistance on the road.
-In my opinion, few things are uglier on an RV than a big, bulky air conditioner on the roof.
+In our opinion, few things are uglier on an RV than a big, bulky air conditioner on the roof.
 But the benefits of owning a Polar Cub go far beyond looks and wind drag.
 The diminutive unit weighs only 96 pounds, a good 30 to 40 pounds lighter than the leading 13,500 BTU air conditioners.
-That weight may not seem like much, but with truck payloads being limited like they are every pound counts.
-Advertised features of the low-profile A/C include:
+That weight may not seem like much, but with pickup truck GVWRs and payloads being limited like they are, every pound counts, especially if you own a half-ton or 3/4-ton truck.
+Advertised features of the Mach 8 Polar Cub 9200 air conditioner include:

 - Highest Air Flow Delivery On High Speed, And Ultra Quiet On Low Speed For Night Time Cooling